sandoche/LearningLab-website/README.md

 - [x] Reduce size of icons
 - [x] Change photo to icon
 - [ ] Change two firsts backgrounds
+- [ ] Add section with the current project and the resources
 - [ ] Change text to explain the mailing concept (Redesign this part, what is the call to action?)
-- [ ] Add a Telegram channel
+- [ ] Add mailchimp and put more details in the modal
-- [ ] Add section with the current project and the resources
+- [ ] Change the telegram group to a channel?